You Don't Own Me: Background

-The song expresses emancipation, as the singer tells a lover that he does not own her, that he isn't to tell her what to do or what to say, and that he is not to put her on display.
-The song's lyrics became an inspiration for younger women and are sometimes cited as a factor in the second wave feminist movement.
+The song expresses emancipation, as the singer tells a lover that he cannot objectify her.
+She doesn't want to be held to his hypocritical gender standards, such as not being able to see other men, when he sees other women.
+The song's lyrics became an inspiration for younger women and are sometimes cited as a factor in the development of the second wave feminist movement.

 Gore said, "My take on the song was: I'm 17, what a wonderful thing, to stand up on a stage and shake your finger at people and sing you don't own me."
 In Gore's obituary, The New York Times referred to "You Don't Own Me" as "indelibly defiant".

-Cash Box described it as "a throbbing, multi-track, ballad-with-a-beat on which [Gore] emotionally declares her independence."
+American music magazine CashBox described it as "a throbbing, multi-track, ballad-with-a-beat on which [Gore] emotionally declares her independence."

 Chart performance

-The song reached number two on the Billboard Hot 100 in the United States.
-The song remained at number two for three consecutive weeks, beginning on February 1, 1964, unable to overcome the Beatles' hit "I Want to Hold Your Hand".
+The song reached number 2 on the Billboard Hot 100 in the United States.
+It remained at number 2 for three consecutive weeks, beginning on February 1, 1964, unable to surpass the Beatles' hit "I Want to Hold Your Hand".
 It became Gore's second most successful hit after "It's My Party".
 The song was Gore's last top-ten single.